No Membership Addendum.

 - Local Church membership can diffuse the focus of the church.
 It can prevent the Elders from implementing a plan that sacrifices the good for the great.
 This is a hard call but one that leaders in the church must be willing to make.
 Offering too many good programs and fun options waters down involvement in a few focused ministries that are highly aligned with the purpose of the church.
 Leaving this decision to the membership guarantees these hard choices will never be carried out in a timely or effective manner.

-- Local Church membership can delay the time needed for change.
+- Local Church membership can delay the time needed to implement change.
 Most churches that change by a vote of membership do so too late.
 The fate of a plane in a nose dive does is not decided when it hits the ground but when it falls below the altitude necessary to pull up and recover.
 Membership rarely calculates this correctly.

 - Local Church membership is not necessary for discipline (1 Corinthians 5:1-8).
 Many churches equate membership and eligibility for discipline.
 The problem with this is the Bible does not differentiate between unrepentant believers in the local church who have attended a membership class and signed a covenant statement and those who have not.